We Are NCAA-Approved

 Division II

-tends to focus more on academic achievement and service to the community.
+focuses more on academic achievement and service to the community.

 maintains participation in a competitive athletics environment that still pushes academic excellence.